 - Try to have a budget and stick to it.

-- Take a small calculator or money converter
+- Consider taking a small calculator or money converter

-- You will need a note book and pen.
+- You will need a note book and pen to help keep track of your spending.

 - Always count your money after you have exchanged your currency.